evalrmrf/node_v/README.md

-# nodev
+# node_v
-The package allows you to check and control node and npm versions in your project
+A CLI tool to check node and npm versions in your project